vincentnwa/SE8-Project/Project_Objective.md

   - React Router
   - Axios (API), Async and useEffect

-## How we using the knowledge that we learn to apply on this project
+## Screenshots of the working application

+## Learnings of each member

+## Challenges encountered during the project making

 # Project title: Bus Tracking App
   - We must think of a project name